SimSchmitt/SimonSchmitt/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Center for Logic, Language, and Cognition (LLC) at the University of Turin.
+Hi there!
+I'm Simon.
+I'm a Logician and Philosopher.
+I hold a BA in Philosophy from the University of Heidelberg (2019), and an MA in Logic and Philosophy of Science from the MCMP in Munich (2021).
+Currently, I am a PhD candidate at the Center for Logic, Language, and Cognition (LLC) at the University of Turin, and a Lecturer for Logic at the University of Salzburg.
 My primary research interests lie in logic and the philosophy of mathematics, with a particular focus on the philosophy of set theory, theories of truth, and proof theory.
 I am also interested in the philosophy of language.

 I am writing my PhD thesis under the supervision of Andrea Iacona and Lorenzo Rossi.
 In my thesis, I develop a novel and intermediate position between generality absolutism and generality relativism, and apply it to theories of truth and set theory.